 The key to helping a person with their emotional hyperarousal is embracing them and their unique nervous system as it is.
 This allows them to be comfortable with themselves amidst the constant feelings of shame and disappointment.

 Coping with signs of ADHD

 While emotional hyperarousal can feel like a burden at certain times, you can always learn new strategies to help you cope with your heightened emotions.
 Professional counselors suggest incorporating regular exercising routines in your life.
-Dedicate a few hours just to yourself every night to go over the emotions you may have felt during the day.
-This helps promote a healthy mental state and enables you to connect with yourself occasionally.
+Dedicate a few hours to yourself every night to go over the emotions you may have felt during the day.
+This helps promote a healthy mental state and lets you occasionally connect with yourself.

-Other than this, it is essential to understand that most of your emotional hyperarousal and rejection sensitivity is associated with your neurodivergent health condition – ADHD.
-Becoming aware of your condition and what it can bring about allows you to go easy on yourself and avoid unconstructive and demeaning self-criticism.
+It is also essential to understand that most of your emotional hyperarousal and rejection sensitivity is associated with your neurodivergent health condition – ADHD.
+Knowing your condition and what it can bring about allows you to go easy on yourself and avoid unconstructive and demeaning self-criticism.
 If your ADHD continues to be difficult for you to cope with, it’s time to visit an ADHD specialist and get help to manage your emotional sensitivities in daily life.